vfarcic/devops24/manuscript/99-platforms.md

 The fact that OpenShift has quite a few of its own resource types that are not compatible with Kubernetes core is the primary concern that prevents me from saying "use it, without a doubt."

-### Pivotal Container Service (PKS) And IBM Cloud Container Service

-I haven't had much direct experience with the two solutions so I can comment only on second-hand information I have.
-Both are too complex since they are not designed to be a Kubernetes solution.
-Kubernetes was added on top of existing services and offerings.
-In my (uneducated) opinion, using PKS or IBM Cloud makes sense for companies that already have a massive investment with the technologies used side by side with those solutions.

 ### Rancher 2

 Rancher (since release 2) is probably the most commonly used free Kubernetes distribution.
 Unlike some others (e.g., OpenShift) it does not stray away from core Kubernetes thus making it compatible with community and industry standards.
 Its focus is more on cluster management (especially with multiple clusters) than Kubernetes internal workings.